Forest Hills, Queens: Architecture

-Grosvenor Atterbury, a renowned architect, along with his associate architect and Forest Hills resident, John Almy Tompkins II, was given the commission to design Forest Hills Gardens.
-The neighborhood was planned on the model of the garden communities of England, with its own inn, garage, and post office.
-It also included narrow, winding roads to limit through-traffic.
+Grosvenor Atterbury, along with his associate architect and Forest Hills resident, John Almy Tompkins II, was given the commission to design Forest Hills Gardens.

 There are many Tudor Revival homes in Forest Hills, often featuring stucco walls and red Ludowici clay tile roofs.
 The most expansive buildings are in Forest Hills Gardens, but many are located in the area loosely bounded by 68th Avenue on the north; 72nd Road on the south; 108th Street on the west; and Grand Central Parkway on the east.

 The construction of this area used a prefabricated building technique.
 Each house was built from approximately 170 standardized precast concrete panels, fabricated off-site and positioned by crane.
 The houses were mostly constructed between 1910 and 1917.
+To eliminate garbage piles on the curb, Forest Hills Gardens was designed with alleys, where small garbage trucks collected households' trash.